the effects on health – breaking latest news-breakinglatest.news-Breaking Latest News

 The benefits of coffee

-We know that coffee is one of the most consumed beverages in the world and decades of research suggest that the beverage has mostly beneficial effects.
-Many studies show that those who drink coffee live longer, are less likely to suffer from diabetes, tumors, liver disease, depression.
+We know that coffee is among the most consumed beverages in the world, and decades of research suggests that the drink mostly has beneficial effects.
+Many studies show that those who drink coffee live longer, are less likely to suffer from diabetes, tumors, liver disease and depression.
 However most of the data comes from epidemiological studies they just show correlations and not cause and effect.
 Also often these searches are based on self reported data which are not always reliable.
 Finally, the amount of caffeine can vary depending on many factors.
-According to Mayo Clinic a 240 ml cup of coffee contains about 100 milligrams of caffeine (espresso and instant coffee have less).
+According to the Mayo Clinic, an 8-ounce cup of coffee contains about 100 milligrams of caffeine (espresso and instant coffee have less).

 Cardiovascular health

 Research on coffee and cardiovascular health over the years has been quite mixed.
-Initial studies have indicated that coffee could be harmful to the heart because increases blood pressurethe heart ratel’adrenaline to increase c cholesterol levels.
-Other more recent research has found that drinking multiple cups of coffee a day actually could reduce the risk of death from heart disease or strokes which some experts attribute to the large amounts of antioxidants and other anti-inflammatory compounds found in coffee.
+Initial studies have indicated that coffee may be bad for the heart because increases blood pressurethe heart ratel’adrenaline to increase c cholesterol levels.
+Other more recent research has found that drinking more cups of coffee a day could actually reduce the risk of death from heart disease or stroke which some experts attribute to the large amounts of antioxidants and other anti-inflammatory compounds found in coffee.

 When to drink and not to drink coffee